Unfurl the bunting and get those candles lit. It's time to sing "Happy Birthday" to the national curriculum.

 From the outset, the project began to totter, stifled by its bloated self-importance and sniped at by media pundits.
 Subsequent education secretaries tinkered and trimmed, set up working groups, and drafted in heavyweights such as Sirs Ron Dearing and Mike Tomlinson to create a curriculum fit for purpose.
 Every new version of the curriculum was published in a slightly more garish shade of yellow - an appropriate metaphor for the increasing sense of jaundice felt by many teachers.

-As ever, Sir Michael Barber's research into the world's most successful schools is illuminating: "In Finland, the fact that the national curriculum specifies only general outcome goals, rather than the path by which to attain them, means that teachers in schools have to work together to develop the curriculum and instructional strategies tailored to the needs of their school."
+As ever, Sir Michael Barber's recent research into the world's most successful schools is illuminating: "In Finland, the fact that the national curriculum specifies only general outcome goals, rather than the path by which to attain them, means that teachers in schools have to work together to develop the curriculum and instructional strategies tailored to the needs of their school."
 (How the World's Best-Performing School Systems Come out on Top; McKinsey, 2007.)

 And that's the price we've paid for the curriculum straitjacket conceived in 1987.
 Because while it deserves a muted birthday party-popper for ensuring that children don't move across the country and lose all momentum, such prescription comes at a cost.
-We've allowed ourselves to focus on the "what" of the classroom and not the "how", to be duped into the notion that teachers - like postal workers - "deliver" things like lessons and the curriculum.
+We've allowed ourselves to focus on the "what" of the classroom and not the "how", to de duped into the notion that teachers - like postal workers - "deliver" things like lessons and the curriculum.

-Now there is an opportunity to reclaim the curriculum and focus on what effective teachers do to motivate, inform, and raise standards.
+Now there is an opportunity to reclaim the curriculum and focus on what effective teachers do to motivate, inform and raise standards.
 That comes from great teaching, skilful engagement with young people, and expectations that are higher than they themselves often have.

 And that's not something you can pick from a file on a shelf.